NPS-DEEP/hashdb/doc/announce/announce_2.1.0.md

 * DB Add failure is now detected at the point the LMDB transaction is committed rather than verifying the transaction afterwords.

+* Output from commands that produce expanded source output for a hash are changed to not re-print source output for the same hash when scanned later.
+ This results in more compact output.
+Measurements indicate that expanding `identified_blocks.txt` using the `expand_identified_blocks` command now results in expanded output that is about two times larger rather than about 33 times larger.

+ Any tools that parse this expanded output will need to cache the source information since it will not be included the next time that hash is matched.

 ## Bug fix
 * The Windows installer is corrected to install to the 64-bit executable directory rather than to the 32-bit directory.